ibm-cloud-docs/power-iaas/manual-PER-mig.md

   ```
   ibmcloud pi netu Network_ID --dns-servers "127.0.0.1 161.26.0.10 161.26.0.11"
   ```
-  {: codeblock}

-2. Add the following two DNS IP's or specific DNS IP's of your environment to `/etc/resolv.conf` file:
+2. For existing virtual server instances that are deployed using migrated subnets, add the following two DNS IP's or specific DNS IP's of your environment to `/etc/resolv.conf` file:
   ```
   nameserver 161.26.0.10
   nameserver 161.26.0.11
   ```
-  {: codeblock}

 ## Additional information on PER migration
 {: #add-info-per-mig}